Lindsay and Sidney Greenbush: Post-Little House

 In 1983, Lindsay guest starred in a Matt Houston episode as an abuse victim.
 Sidney starred in the film Hambone and Hillie in 1983.
 The twins starred in commercials for, among others, Doublemint gum, Mattel Toys, and Kentucky Fried Chicken.
 The twins decided to retire from acting and continue their studies at public school.
 They graduated from Santa Monica High in 1988.

 Personal lives

-Sidney was married to horse breeder William "Rocky" Foster for nine years, until his death at age 55 in 2009.
+Sidney was married to horse breeder William "Rocky" Foster for nine years, until his death by suicide at the age of 55 in 2009.

 Lindsay has been married to Daniel Sanchez since 2014.
 They originally met on the Little House set at Big Sky Ranch in Simi Valley (where exterior scenes were filmed) when she was a small child and he was a teenager who lived nearby.
 She has said Michael Landon allowed him to watch the filming at Big Sky Ranch.
 Decades later, they met again and married in the same spot where they first met.